py-tony/Python-Desktop-app-Development-Old-school-or-Useful-/README.md

-# Python Desktop app Development Old school or Useful
+# Python Desktop app Development: Old school or Useful

 Computers without software are almost useless, especially for ordinary users.
 While the main software (O.S) is needed to do the heavy-lifting, including controlling how other software and hardware behave, a computer needs a list of software to operate and many other applications for a good user experience.
 In this article, we will discuss the advantages of making desktop applications and a look at Python GUI programming while answering the questions below.